 Casey keeps in touch with her foster pets, often getting “pupdates” from owners to share how her old furry friends are doing in their new homes.
 “I still get teary when a family sends me a photo of the dog in a sweater, or snuggling with a furry or human sibling,” Casey says.
 “It makes you so glad you did it.”

-If you enjoyed this story, you’ll love our Idealists in Action newsletter, where our very own Lizzy Cooke shares uplifting news and opportunities for action with you every other week!
+If you enjoyed this story, you’ll love our Idealists in Action newsletter, where we share uplifting news and opportunities for action with you every other week!